pamir-ai-pkgs/distiller-sdk/wiki/Home.md

 ## SDK Overview

-The Distiller SDK is a Python package that provides:
+The Distiller SDK is a Python package that includes:

 ### Hardware Control